alexnm/house-moldovan-blog/src/posts/spotlights/el-chalten.md

 All in all, the hike could take anything between 10 and 12 hours, depending on how much time you want to spend at each stop.
 The total altitude gain is 700m.
 You can read more about the technical details of the hike and also check out the map [on this website](https://elchalten.com/v4/en/laguna-de-los-tres-trek-el-chalten.php).

+#### Highlights

+- Snowfall in the middle of the summer!
+- The first glimpse of the Fitz Roy peak, after 4 hours of hiking
+- Arriving at the shore of Laguna de los Tres
+- The view of the milky blue Laguna Sucia, which is just below Laguna de los Tres
+- Soaring condors around the highest peaks in the area
+- The view of the entire mountain range in the evening sun as you hike back towards El Chalten

 ### Loma del Pliegue Tumbado

 Most people will recommend a different hike for your second day, to Laguna Torre, for a nice view of the Cerro Torre, another famous mountain in the area.
 But if you prefer a more difficult challenge and you have a clear weather, you should definitely do the hike to Loma del Pliegue Tumbado.